-Knowledgeable attorneys serving clients throughout Horry County and the surrounding communities
+Knowledgeable attorneys serving clients throughout Horry County and the Grand Strand

 Construction project disputes may spur litigation

-- Structural defects.
-A structural defect is nearly any condition that reduces the value of a home, including water leaks through the roof, windows or doors; stucco or siding defects; faulty drainage; defective plumbing; faulty electrical wiring and insufficient insulation.
+- Structural Defects.
+A structural defect is nearly any condition that reduces the value of a home, including water leaks through the roof, windows, or doors; stucco or siding defects; foundation defects; faulty drainage; defective plumbing; faulty electrical wiring and insufficient insulation.

 Consult an experienced construction litigation attorney

-The attorneys at DesChamps Law Firm have worked with individuals, businesses and organizations throughout Horry and Georgetown counties for nearly 40 years.
+Since 1979, the attorneys at DesChamps Law Firm have worked with individuals, businesses, and organizations throughout Horry and Georgetown counties.
 To set up a meeting with a skilled litigator, call 843-353-6120 or contact us online.